Commonwealth Prac Payment

 - will be unable to do so because of mandatory placement requirements.

-In your CPP application, you'll need to provide evidence of your income before tax and your work hours over a continuous 4-week study period.
+Your application must include evidence of your income before tax and your work hours over a continuous 4-week study period.
+This must be the earlier of either:

 You must include your employment income before tax, as well as hours worked from all your paid jobs.